brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 ## Location E: The Great Chasm

-At the center of Starfall Island is a massive crater left by Asgaroth’s prison-meteor which struck the earth some hundred years ago.
+At the center of Starfall Island is a massive crater left by Asgaroth’s meteor which struck the earth some hundred years ago.
 As the party approaches, read the following:

 +++ {.CalloutInformation}